Federal Court Allows Particle Health’s Antitrust Case Against Epic to Proceed

 by Alexandra Agraz | Sep 12, 2025

-A person using a tablet to access a medical record.
+Close-up of a person's hand using a tablet to view a medical record.
 Photo Source: Adobe Stock Image

 A federal judge has allowed central antitrust claims against Epic Systems Corp. to move forward, ruling that the healthcare software company must face allegations it used its dominance to suppress competition in the market for medical record “payer platforms.”